 Educative Programs and Workshops Coordinator

 Olivia is a multi-disciplinary artist whose preferred mediums are photography, video and poetry.
 Through her work, she addresses themes of intimacy and desire.
-She is currently working on her first short fiction film and developing a webseries due for release in 2017.
 At Vidéographe, Olivia coordinates the education programs and workshops.

 You can reach Olivia at: info [@] videographe.org or at 514-521-2116 ext.
 221